vatpac-technology/sops/docs/aerodromes/classc/Richmond.md

 Runways 10/28 is the primary runway at YSRI.

 ## VFR Procedures
-All aircraft outbound and inbound, or transiting the field maintain `A015`.
+All VFR aircraft outbound and inbound, or transiting the field maintain `A015`.
 Aircraft transiting the RIC CTR track via the northbound or southbound VFR route.
-Aircraft tracking northbound contact RIC ADC at Nepean Bridge (NPBR) for clearance.
+Aircraft transiting northbound contact RIC ADC at Nepean Bridge (NPBR) for clearance.
-Aircraft tracking southbound contact RIC ADC at Kurmond (KRMD) for clearance.
+Aircraft transiting southbound contact RIC ADC at Kurmond (KRMD) for clearance.

 !!! tip
     You can find details of the transit route (including reporting points and altitudes) in the [`ERSA FAC YSRI`](https://www.airservicesaustralia.com/aip/current/ersa/FAC_YSRI_28NOV2024.pdf){target=new}.